mvolkmann/blog/src/swift.md

   For a list of supported Vim commands, see this {% aTargetBlank "https://developer.apple.com/forums/thread/681968?login=true&page=1#692795022", "Apple Developer Forum post" %}.

+Xcode provides great intellisense and code completion.
+For function calls, press tab after entering each argument to advance to the next argument.
+If the last argument is a closure, press enter to automatically turn it into a trailing closure.

 To choose light or dark mode, select from the dropdown at Xcode ...
 Preferences ...
 General ...
 Appearance.